mviniciusca/warriorfolio/README.md

 ### Requirements
 - 🐘 PHP 8.1 or higher;
 - 🧪 PHP Extensions enabled mainly OpenSSL, PDO and Zip;
-- 💾 Database such as MySQL, PostgreSQL or SQLite;
+- 💾 DB such as MySQL, PostgreSQL, SQLite ...;
 - 🤵🏻 Composer 2.0 or higher;
-- 🌱 NPM;
+- 🌱 NPM 10.2 or higher;
-- 💎 800MB of disk space or higher;
+- 💎 1GB of disk space or higher;

 ### Documentation
 [Visit the Official Documentation](https://warriorfolio.vercel.app/) from Warriorfolio on Vercel